bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 Imagine we have our Matmul application in ``/home/john/matmul`` and inside the ``matmul`` directory we only have the file ``matmul.jar``.

-We have created a Dockerhub account with username ’john123’.
+We have created a Docker Hub account with username ’john123’.

 The first step will be creating the image: